From Lijadu Sisters, Zule Zoo to The Cavemen & Others — Let's Take a Musical Journey Through Time With Music Duos | BellaNaija

 The group, Show Dem Camp (SDC) is composed of two members, Olumide Ayeni and Wale Davies, who are dedicated to pushing the boundaries of Nigerian hip-hop and storytelling.
 Some of their projects include “Palmwine Music,” “The Palmwine Express,” “Palmwine Music 3” and others.

-We might have missed some of these talented musical duos.
-Please tell us about them in the comments.
+There you have it!
+Did we miss your favourite music duo?
+Go ahead and tell us about them in the comments.